AlfonsoOrozcoAguilarnoNDA/elgoi/README.md

 **Why EVE Online as a test bench?**
 EVE players are, by definition, data auditors and resource optimizers.
-If a Go dashboard survives EVE Online's community, it'll survive any corporate client.
+If a GO dashboard survives EVE Online's community, it'll survive any corporate client.

 ---